Austron 2100F LORAN-C Frequency Monitor

 In order to set the internal clock

-external 1 PPS input in needed that's within one GRI (and ahead
+an external 1 PPS input is needed that's within one GRI (and

-second tick).
-Or the slewable 1 PPS output can be
+ahead of the second tick).
+Or the slewable 1 PPS output

-the EXT 1 PPS input, which I did for convenience.
-Then the
+can be connected to the EXT 1 PPS input, which I did for

-alternatly flash red nad green and when the TOC time occurs if
+red nad green and when the TOC time occurs if all is well the

 Once the TOC has been set, the second prior to a new TOC the TOC

-turns red then if the internal 1 PPS edge is aligned with the
+LED turns red then if the internal 1 PPS edge is aligned with

 At power up the green 1PPS LED will have a random timing.

-of this it's impossible to set the UTC to within one GRI.
+Because of this it's impossible to set the UTC to within one

-when an external 1PPS is input to the 2100T and an attempt is
+GRI.
+But when an external 1PPS is input to the 2100T and

 22 Apr 2005 - When using an external 1 PPS that's good, like

-receiver, if you set a random time for First TOC and try to
+from a GPS receiver, if you set a random time for First TOC and

 Once the receiver has the TOC locked it automatically computes

-next TOC will occur.
-You can see it by pressing FIRST TOC
+when the next TOC will occur.
+You can see it by pressing

-(without first pressing 1).
-One second prior to a TOC the
+FIRST TOC (without first pressing 1).
+One second prior to

 Track Data